-Contributions pledged by other donors at the October 24, 2003 Madrid donor conference and in subsequent meeting have amounted to roughly \$14.6 billion in grants and loans.
+Contributions pledged by other donors at the October 2003 Madrid donor conference and in subsequent meetings have amounted to roughly \$14.6 billion in grants and loans, of which about \$3.5 billion has been disbursed.

 On June 28, 2004, the entity implementing assistance programs, the Coalition Provisional Authority (CPA), dissolved, and sovereignty was returned to Iraq.
 U.N.
 Security Council Resolution 1546 of June 8, 2004, returned control of assets held in the Development Fund for Iraq to the government of Iraq.
 U.S. assistance is now provided through the U.S. embassy.